bloominstituteoftechnology/Sprint-Challenge--OS-Scheduling/README.md

 1. Name at least three things that a general-purpose operating system is responsible for handling.

+Sheduling processor access, memory management, user interface.

 2. Describe the job of the Scheduler in the OS in general.

+The scheduler decides when and for how long each process gets time in the CPU.
+It allows for apparent multitasking by rapidly switching between processes.

 3. Describe the benefits of the MLFQ over a plain Round-Robin scheduler.

+The MLFQ is a less naiive approach than round robin.
+In a MLFQ, a process that is very "heavy" will end up migrating down to a lower priority queue and not obstructing the smaller, faster processes too much.
+A round robin scheduler could get "clogged", so to speak, on one big, ugly process and leave other ones waiting.

 ## Programming Exercise: The Lambda School Shell (`lssh`)